micke-a/brevo-java/docs/MasterAccountApi.md

 Update sub-account plan

-This endpoint will update the sub-account plan
+This endpoint will update the sub-account plan.
+On the Corporate solution new version v2, you can set an unlimited number of credits in your sub-organization.
+Please pass the value “-1&quot; to set the consumable in unlimited mode.

 ### Example
 ```java